Vindulamj/IntersectionZoo-Docs/docs/source/tutorial.rst

 Tutorial
 ========

-Multiple tutoriala are provide in ``code/`` to train and evaluate agents on the IntersectionZoo environment.
+Multiple tutorials are provide in ``code/`` directory to train and evaluate agents on the IntersectionZoo environments.
 A list of given tutorial examples are provided below:

 1. ``ppo_training.py``: Training a multi-task PPO agent on the IntersectionZoo environments.
 2. ``ddpg_training.py``: Training a multi-task DDPG agent on the IntersectionZoo environments.